 When renovating your pre-war apartment with Gallery, rest assured you’re in good hands.
 We are fully licensed with the New York City Department of Consumer Affairs and the New York City Department of Buildings.
 We also carry lead-safe and Occupational Safety and Health Administration certifications, as well as all other necessary certifications.
 Finally, we carry insurance that’s significantly higher than the required limits ($5 million in general liability, $1 million in workers’ compensation, and $3 million in auto).

 Many elements of this Upper West Side pre-war apartment were entirely out of character with the historic charm inherent to the appeal of many pre-war apartments.
 To bring the entire space into design sync we crafted a transitional style to match the original details, refinishing and restoring the moldings and other fine details while bringing in modern touches where needed.
-View the full renovation via our Before + After portfolio here.
+View the full renovation via our before and after.

 In this Manhattan pre-war classic six renaissance palazzo apartment renovation, the clients wanted to pay homage to the original historic details while mixing in contemporary touches.
 The apartment is a classic six on the Upper West Side and was in estate condition, having been untouched in some 50-60 years.
 Fun Fact: Our renovations added nearly $1 million in value to this apartment, which was featured in the New York Times.
-View the full pre-war renovation via our Before + After portfolio here.
+View the full pre-war renovation via our before and after.

 Looking to enhance and modernize the industrial-chic design of your loft kitchen?
-Check out how we did it for this historic Soho loft.
+See how we renovated this historic Soho loft.
 Is your preferred design style contemporary?
 See how we brought this Brooklyn brownstone kitchen to life, complete with fully custom Miralis flat-panel kitchen cabinets.
 Does mid-century Scandinavian design make your eyes light up?
 Take a look at this Columbus Circle space, where we seamlessly combined two apartments into one.
 Whether you have a highly specific theme in mind or need some help to figure out exactly what your aesthetic is, our team has the experience to do it all, and then some.

 Apartment renovations in New York City can be particularly challenging due to the multiple moving parts such as the various required approvals and the unique dynamics of working in older buildings.
 That statement goes double for pre-war apartments, which usually require additional technical work, planning, and a keen design eye to ensure the aesthetic never slips out of sync with the pre-war sensibility of the architecture.
 As a full service design & build firm, we streamline the entire design, planning, and renovation process under one roof.

-If you are looking to renovate a pre-war apartment or brownstone in New York City, contact us to leverage our full-service, design-build approach that will handle every aspect of the pre-war renovation process from start to finish.
+If you are looking to renovate a pre-war apartment or brownstone in New York City, learn more about Gallery KBNY or contact us to leverage our full-service, design-build approach that will handle every aspect of the pre-war renovation process from start to finish.